KumoCorp/kumomta/docs/changelog/main.md

   unreachable destinations no longer block shutdown until they timeout, and are instead terminated immediately.
 * Parallelize DNS lookups to improve latency when validating shaping configuration
+* TSA log hook has an option to match rules on the client side before deciding to send a record to the daemon, reducing IO pressure on the spool and bandwidth between the MTA and the TSA daemon, at the cost of some CPU utilization.
+This will likely become the default mode in the next release, but it is currently gated and must be enabled explicitly by passing `pre_filter = true` to the `setup_with_automation` call.

 ## Fixes